ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 * know the various sources of statements,
 * how to express the provenance and historicity of statements,
-* how to related/link various heterogeneous statements in a simple fashion,
+* how to related/link various heterogeneous statements in a simple fashion, and
 * check that the statement actually is coming from a source that actually has the authority to issue that statement

 ## Authenticity of Promoted Software Products